bbulkow/FastLED-idf/README.md

 and the RMT interface doesn't do that.
 What does do that is the SPI interface, and I don't think I've wired that up.

+The I2S interface, on the other hand, appears synchronized.
+I think you could write an APA102 driver using I2S and it would be fast and happy.

-There are two hardware SPI ports in the system, so that should be able to be enabled.
+However, simply doing hardware SPI using the single SPI driver should be good enough.
 Work to do.

 Since hardware banging is used ( that's the big ugly warning ), these LEDs are very likely far slower, and probably do not respond to parallelism